-2.11 Empowerment and winning community trust
+2.10 Empowerment and winning community trust

 We must understand the link between underrepresentation and the radicalisation process.
 Opinion formers in the Muslim community are those chosen by the community itself.
 Many initiatives, such as those on inter-religious dialogue, do contribute to a more tolerant society but when it comes to political issues, these initiatives have so far failed.
-We need more research and data on the political representation of citizens with backgrounds from a Muslim country.
+We need more research and data on the political representation of citizens with Muslim backgrounds.
 Progressive parties can lead by example and promote diversity when it comes to determining their lists of candidates in European and national elections and offering opportunities and internships, as well as using role models as key persons to encourage participation.
-"Europe's role is vital.
-Only by cooperation can our regions shut down the sources of terrorist support and defeat their purposes."